News and Events

 Check out all our press releases, past and current, here.

-Call for volunteers for new environmental group - Reduce waste, re-use, recycle.
+Call for participants and volunteers for new environmental initiative from Broadstairs - Reduce waste, re-use, recycle.

-Inspired by the awesome Blue Planet 2, we'd like to find a group of enthusiastic locals that would like to be part of a new team.
+Inspired by the awesome Blue Planet 2, we're working with enthusiastic locals and organisations that would like to be part of a new team.

 We'd like to explore together how Broadstairs and St. Peter's can do our bit for the planet.
 If you're interested in finding out more about waste reduction etc.,